Community & Sound – Sept/Oct 2025

 Aside from our general mission, FBM holds a specific sound close to its heart – we aim at diversifying the bass scene in Berlin and beyond: this means that we focus on the vast range of bass music genres as a crew (breaks, drum and bass, jungle, dubstep, UK bass, footwork, etc…) as this is how FBM always intended to be.
 If this scene doesn’t seem to be for you, please reconsider applying.

-Since we wish to accompany each of you into their artistic development and ensure the best learning conditions, we limit each round to a small number of participants.
+Since we wish to accompany each of you and ensure the best learning conditions, we limit each round to a small number of participants.

 CONTACT:

-After we went through all the applications, we will contact the 15 candidates by April 18th.
+After we went through all the applications, we will contact the 15 candidates.

 Please only apply if you are available and in Berlin on the following dates: